jobcloud/applywith-sdk/README.md

 ## Usage

-`@jobcloud/applywith-sdk` provides the simple `install` method that takes a few options to create all that is needed for the SDK to work.
+`@jobcloud/applywith-sdk` provides the simple `injectButton` method that takes a few options to create all that is needed for the SDK to work.
 An implementation example can be found [here](https://github.com/jobcloud/applywith-sdk/blob/develop/example/index.html).

 Basic usage looks like this (using the UMD build as example):